Too often, people believe they must attend an Ivy league school to be successful.

 However, with literally hundreds of public universities to choose from, it can be difficult to determine which schools are the very best in the country to choose from.

-Today, we present you with our list of the top 10 public universities in the US.
+Today, we present you with our list of 10 of the best public universities in the US.

 A mere 20 minutes from the capital of Hartford and a 90-minute drive from Boston, The University of Connecticut’s flagship campus was founded in 1881 in Storrs, Connecticut – a vibrant section of the town of Mansfield (population 25,817).